Intrinsic uncertainty on the nature of dark energy: Model for local inhomogeneity

 Given some inhomogeneity with a mass $M(L)$ inside a radius $L$, one can define the average density perturbation $\delta_0 \equiv M(L) / \bar M(L) -1$ relative to the homogeneous background which predicts a mass $\bar M(L)$ inside the same radius $L$.
 Then the probability of having such a structure is~\cite{Valkenburg:2012td},

-If for simplicity we model the inhomogeneity spherically symmetric, that is, we presume that the central observer averages observations over directions, the mass is given by $M(r)\equiv 4\pi \int_0^r dr \sqrt{-g} \rho_{m}(r)$ with $g$ the determinant of the metric.
+Since the study of Dark Energy entails mainly a search for a redshift dependent effect, it is a search for a radially dependent effect in a spherical coordinate system with the observer at the origin.
+The observer hence averages over all angles, which is equivalent to expanding the full matter field in spherical harmonics, and throwing away all other information than the radially dependent monopole.
+This should be a reasonable approximation as long as distance measurements are averaged over angles in analyses of the dark energy equation of state.
+Hence we model the inhomogeneity spherically symmetric and the mass is given by $M(r)\equiv 4\pi \int_0^r dr \sqrt{-g} \rho_{m}(r)$ with $g$ the determinant of the metric.

-\paragraph{\bf\emph{Model for local inhomogeneity}}
+\section{Model for local inhomogeneity}

-To model the inhomogeneity averaged over angular directions, we adopt the spherically symmetric Lema\^{i}tre-Tolman-Bondi solution~\cite{Lemaitre:1933gd, Tolman:1934za, Bondi:1947av} including a cosmological constant $\Lambda$ ($\Lambda$LTB, see e.g.~\cite{Sinclair:2010sb, Marra:2010pg,Sinclair:2010sb,Valkenburg:2011tm, Romano:2011mx}), for which we can compute all distance measures exactly.
+To model the inhomogeneity averaged over angular directions, we adopt the spherically symmetric Lema\^{i}tre-Tolman-Bondi solution~\cite{Lemaitre:1933gd, Tolman:1934za, Bondi:1947av} including a cosmological constant $\Lambda$ ($\Lambda$LTB, see e.g.~\cite{Sinclair:2010sb, Marra:2010pg,Valkenburg:2011tm, Romano:2011mx}), for which we can compute all distance measures exactly.
+The use of the exact LTB model allows us to deal with nonlinear inhomogeneities, which will be encountered at small radii or low redshifts (their contrast is of the order of $\sigma_L$).
+Structures of larger radii could have been equally well modeled using linear theory.

 The $\Lambda$LTB metric in the comoving and synchronous gauge can be written as (using units for which $c=1$) \ba \d s^2 = -\d t^2 + \frac{\apar^2(t,r)}{1-k(r)r^2}\d r^2 + \aperp^2(t,r)r^2 \, \d\Omega^2 \,, \ea where the longitudinal ($\apar$) and perpendicular ($\aperp$) scale factors are related by $\apar = (\aperp r)'$, and a prime denotes partial derivation with respect to the coordinate radius $r$.
 In the limit $k\to$\,const., and $a_\perp=a_\|$ we recover the FLRW metric, but in a LTB metric the curvature $k(r)$ is a free function and in general is not constant.